keithbuhler/keithbuhler.github.io/philosophi.md

 7. If none of that will do, then read about Mary Shelly, one of the first modern female philosophers.

 <a href="https://en.wikipedia.org/wiki/Mary_Wollstonecraft"> <img src="https://upload.wikimedia.org/wikipedia/commons/3/36/Mary_Wollstonecraft_by_John_Opie_(c._1797).jpg" alt="Mary Shelly" width="467" height="569"></a>

+### Q&A:

+1. Why study philosophy?
+2. What will I study in philosophy?
+3. How do I succeed in philosophy?
+4. Should I take a second class?
+5. Should I consider adding a minor in philosophy?
+6. Should I consider majoring in philosophy?
+7. Should I consider graduate school in philosophy?
+8. Should I consider becoming a professional academic philosopher?